-- members of the public and media may join remotely, but must register by 3.00 pm the day before a meeting
+- members of the public and media may attend in person (subject to numbers), but must register by 3.00pm on the Monday prior to the meeting

-- Adhere to the 2 square metre rule per person (in accordance with the South Australian Roadmap for Easing COVID Restrictions - Step 3 from 29 June 2020), and not exceed the maximum number of people indicated on the signage in the meeting room:
+- Adhere to the 2 square metre rule per person, and not exceed the maximum number of people indicated on the signage in the meeting room:

 - Attendees should not sit or stand closer than 1.5 metres